Cratfield: Modern town

-Cratfield currently has 26 listed buildings, 25 of them Grade 2 listed and St Mary's church Grade 1 listed.
+Cratfield currently has 26 listed buildings, 25 of them Grade II listed and St Mary's church Grade I listed.
 Cratfield has a village hall situated on Manse Lane, which can hold up to 100 people and is used for the 'Pop-up Pub' on the first Friday of each month along with regular clubs and societies.

 The nearest primary school is All Saints Church of England primary school in Laxfield and the nearest secondary school is Stradbroke High School.
 Unfortunately Cratfield has no bus services apart from school transport contracts operating under Suffolk County Council to Stradbroke High and Thomas Mills in Framlingham.
 Cratfield has two holiday cottages (School farm cottages and Holly tree barns).
 The area also has a fairly high car and van count with the number being at 252, adding to the 77,473 other vehicles based in the Suffolk Coastal region.

 Cratfield doesn't have much cultural diversity according to the 2011 census report, with 201 of its population being of a Christian background and another 86 with no religion or not stating their religion.
 There was one Buddhist and two of Jewish religion.
 This shows that Cratfield has not been culturally diversified, which could be to do with its lack of job prospects and housing.

 Cratfield has had two churches and three cemeteries in the past but currently has one church (St Mary's) and two cemeteries (St Mary's and Burial ground).
 The oldest part of the church is 14th century and the tower is 15th century.
 In 1547, under Edward VI, "the parish sold all its silver rather than let it fall into government hands and therefore spent the proceeds on decorating the tower, for which they are to be commended and remembered."